Esbern/semanticGIS/content/index.md

 ### Our Approach: A Method, Not Just a Tool

-At the heart of `semanticGIS` are two core principles that work together to ensure clarity and rigor in your work:
+At the heart of `semanticGIS` are two core principles that work together to ensure clarity and rigour in your work:

 - **The Five-Phase Process:** We believe every GIS project is a scientific endeavor.
 Our methodology guides you through five logical phases, ensuring that no critical step is overlooked.
 This process is the **"scientific method"** for your project.